Retail Companies That Sponsor Green Cards

 Will a retail employer start sponsorship before I have an H-1B?

 Most retail employers won't start PERM until you've been working for them for some time, often six months to a year.
 Some begin earlier if they want to retain a valued employee.
-It's worth asking about their sponsorship timeline during negotiations, especially if you're already on an H-1B and want to start building your priority date.
+It's worth asking about their sponsorship timeline during negotiations, especially if you're already on an H-1B visa and want to start building your priority date.

 What happens to my green card sponsorship if the retail company downsizes or closes?